 Vertical order traversal is 4 2 1 5 6 3 8 10 7 11 9 12

-Time Complexity of above implementation is O(n Log n).
-Note that above implementation uses map which is implemented using self-balancing BST.
+Time Complexity of the above implementation is O(n Log n).
+Note that the above implementation uses a map which is implemented using self-balancing BST.

 This article is contributed by Sahil Chhabra (akku).
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.